pantrypoints/sp/content/en/research/countries/china/xi/chapter-04f.md

 development, and gradually transitioned to all-round and diversified development in economy, politics, culture, society and ecology, and the all-round development of people has been greatly valued and realistically realized.
 This is an important symbol of socialism with Chinese characteristics entering a new era.
-The 19th National Congress of the Communist Party of China formally wrote the Constitution of the People's Republic of China on "promoting all-round human development", and further emphasized that in the process of realizing the "two centenary goals" and the great rejuvenation of the Chinese nation, it is necessary to promote the construction of a
+The 19th National Congress of the CCP formally wrote the Constitution of the People's Republic of China on "promoting all-round human development", and further emphasized that in the process of realizing the "two centenary goals" and the great rejuvenation of the Chinese nation, it is necessary to promote the construction of a